Latest News -

 83% of our core children (children who have been with us since Reception) have been assessed as working at or above age related expectations at the end of Key Stage 1 in all areas.
 Fabulous work everyone!

-We're still waiting for our end of Key Stage 2 SATs results in reading and maths, but in writing, 80% of our Y6 children have been assessed as working at or above age related expectations.
+In writing, 80% of our Y6 children have been teacher assessed as working at or above age related expectations.
 Great work everyone!

 Acorn Class YR/Y1/Y2 KS1 (21 pupils)